 We currently have Icelandic and Shetland sheep, Angora goats, Tennessee Fainting Goats, Dwarf Nigerian goats, Pygmy goats and various breeds of Bantam chickens.
-We also grow dye plants, herbs and a variety of flowers.
+We also grow dye plants, herbs, gourmet garlic, and a variety of flowers.

 We offer farm tours and demonstrations for groups and school trips on a wide range of subjects such as blacksmithing, handspinning, shearing, homesteading, and more.